Jeff Van Drew: Political positions

 Also in 2012, Van Drew was the only Democrat to vote against raising the state minimum wage above the federal minimum wage of $7.25.
-On his campaign website, he highlighted his support for fully funding the Children’s Health Insurance Program and protecting net neutrality.
+On his campaign website, he highlighted his support for fully funding the Children's Health Insurance Program and protecting net neutrality.
 Van Drew also supported a state constitutional amendment requiring parental approval for abortions, which he later withdrew.
 As state senator, he also withdrew sponsorship of a bill to reinstate the death penalty in the state, which he had favored while serving as a state assemblyman.

 Van Drew opposes offshore drilling on the Atlantic coast.
 In 2019, he joined Republican John Rutherford to introduce the Atlantic Coastal Economies Protection Act, which would prohibit seismic air gun testing in the Atlantic Ocean.
 Van Drew previously voted to withdraw from Regional Greenhouse Gas Initiative and supported the construction of a pipeline through the Pinelands.

 In 2020, Van Drew said that he was pro-choice but opposed late-term abortions, and in 2018, he expressed his support for Roe v.
 Wade (the landmark decision that legalized abortion nationwide), saying, "any efforts to weaken or undermine [abortion rights] will face my fierce opposition."
 In 2022, Van Drew criticized those responsible for leaking Justice Samuel Alito's Dobbs v.
 Jackson Women's Health Organization draft opinion, saying, "This is a clear effort to inflict public backlash of a Supreme Court decision to intimidate the justices to reverse their position".
 After the Supreme Court overturned Roe, his office issued a press release saying that Van Drew supports the overturning of Roe and letting the states set abortion law.
 In a 2022 debate, he said, "Personally I am pro-life."

+In 2024, amidst the 2024 New Jersey drone sightings, Van Drew claimed that Iran had launched a drone mothership that was off the coast of New Jersey.